A common question from upcoming Content Creators is, “How do I start pitching to brands?”

 Let’s say you don’t have a huge following, what else could the brand gain from working with you?
 Do you have a great connection with your audience and know they trust you?
 Do you have the target audience the brand is trying to reach?
 Can you create and edit good-quality content?

 Figure out what makes you stand out from other creators and use that when pitching.
 When you’re confident in yourself and know your worth it will show!

 The last don’t of pitching yourself to brands is not following up after you send your pitch.
 An ideal time to follow up with a brand is one week.
 It’s important to remember you’re not the only creator emailing them.

 Here is a good way to follow up:

 “Hello, I wanted to follow up regarding my email about the partnership opportunity.
 The initial email is attached below.
 Please let me know if you’re interested in working together!”

 Don’t feel discouraged if you don’t receive a response.
 You can always pitch them again once you’ve gained more experience.
 Just because it’s a “no” now doesn’t mean it’ll be a no next time!

-Pitching yourself to brands will always seem intimidating at first.
-If you know your value and have confidence in the content you create, then eventually you’ll become comfortable sending out
+Pitching yourself to brands will seem intimidating at first, however, if you have confidence in the content you create, then eventually you’ll become comfortable with it.